Icons

 }

-The file set in the js field holds the details about your Icons.
-The file should resemble the following:
+The file set in the `js` field contains the details of your icons.
+These definitions should resemble the following:

 export default [